 4. User Authentication

-Like Django Tornado comes with built-in User authentication, so as a developer, we do not need to reinvent the wheel again.
+Like Django, Tornado comes with built-in User authentication, so as a developer, we do not need to reinvent the wheel again.

 5. Social Media Authentication

-Tornado also provide a method
+Tornado also provides a method

 6. CSRF protection